 |Olympus E-M1 III||Y||stereo||mono||Y||Y||micro||3.1||Y||-||Y||Olympus E-M1 III|

 |Panasonic G9||Y||stereo||mono||Y||Y||full||3.0||Y||-||Y||Panasonic G9|

 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X2 does not offer wifi capability.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the X2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the X2 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the X2 from Leica.
+Both the X2 and the E-M1 II have been discontinued, but can regularly be found used on eBay.
+The E-M1 II was replaced by the Olympus E-M1 III, while the X2 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica X2 and the Olympus E-M1 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Ready to shoot: Has a lens built-in, whereas the E-M1 II requires a separate lens.